tx2z/jwt-server/README.md

 For more convenience everything have been dockerized and a docker-compose file have been created to easy deploy the server.

-Just change the JWTSECRET in [environments.json](./src/environments/environments.json)
+Just change the JWTSECRET in [dotenv-sample](./dotenv-sample) and rename the file to ".env"

 and launch docker-compose.